 These 8 skills comprehensively cover all the essential performance areas that are critical to succeed in League of Legends.
 Based on your scores, the GPI will provide you with specific advice to help you improve your areas of weakness.
 Here’s an example:

 You’ll see all types of advice: tips and tricks, infographics, videos, article links, the list goes on!
 Once you’ve mastered an area, you’ll be guided to another skill to focus.
 So what are you waiting for? let’s check out that GPI!

 We created the GPI to help you understand who you are as a player and help you improve your individual skills.
 The GPI however, requires multiple games (usually around 5-10) to see trends in your performance.
-If you’re looking to prepare for your very next game, you’ll want to use our Pre Game tool.
+If you’re looking to prepare for your very next game, you’ll want to use our Live Companion tool.

 On the left side, it has info on all the players in your match, such as their ranks, win rates, and information about their playstyle.
 On the right, you’ll get everything you need to know to about how to play your champion, such as runes, skill order, and items.
 You’ll also be able to see advice for playing against your lane matchup and advice for playing against all enemy champions.

 It can seem like a lot of information but the truth is, we wanted to equip players with all the information they could ask for.
 In most cases, you’ll only need to brush up on a few things, such as advice for your lane matchup and scouting power spikes.
 Since every player is different and prepares in different ways, we decided to give you pretty much everything you need and then some.